JavaScript Testing In And Around WordPress

 @wordpress/scripts works on top of Jest, webpack, Babel, etc.

-Structuring Blocks For Easy Testing
+Structuring Blocks For Testing

 The Block